taostat/taostats-docs/docs/Bittensor/tokenomics/tao/tao-emission.md

 ---
 title: Tao Emission
-excerpt: Basics on how tao is emiitted and distributed in Bittensor.
+excerpt: Basics on how tao is emitted and distributed in Bittensor.
 deprecated: false
 hidden: false
 metadata: